Mood Disorders & Aggression

-On a purely cause and effect level, the aggression in children I treat usually stems from some combination of poor emotional regulation and impulsivity.
+On a purely cause and effect level, the aggression in children we treat usually stems from some combination of poor emotional regulation and impulsivity.
 Many of these children have mood disorders and experience intense periods of depression, anger, or irritability.
 These moods cause their level of emotional arousal to be abnormally low or high.

 When they are depressed and irritable, they have a low tolerance for stress and are highly reactive.
 When in an escalated state, they are prone to impulsivity and aggression.
 So basically, whether depressed or angry, they act out because they are quick to become emotional and don't have the skills to control themselves.

 A deeper understanding of how a child developed a lack of regulation and extreme impulsivity creates more opportunities to be effective in treatment.
-As providers (or for parents/guardians), we can do this by asking, "What happened to this child," rather than, "What is wrong with this child?"
+As providers (or for parents/guardians), we can do this by asking, "What happened to this child?" rather than, "What is wrong with this child?"

 To regulate or control our emotional systems takes a set of effective skills.
 Children with histories of abuse or neglect haven't had the opportunity to develop those skills.